 Types of card fraud

 Skimming is when an electronic device is used to record your EFTPOS, Visa Debit or credit card information when your card is swiped through it.
 Skimming devices can be placed anywhere you swipe your card, including ATMs and EFTPOS machines.
-A skimming device may be attached to the slot you swipe through or may be kept nearby to be used by the fraudster when you hand your card over to be processed.
+It may be attached to the slot you swipe through or may be kept nearby to be used by the fraudster when you hand your card over to be processed.